baricadr/baricadr/README.md

 ## What will it do to my data?

 Baricadr will never touch remote data.
+We consider that remote data is a backup, and that it is **safe** (ideally replicated elsewhere and regularly tested).

 To allow freezing, Baricadr needs (and will refuse to work without) support for file access time (atime) on the partition containing the data to manage.
 You can still use the pull mechanism of Baricadr if atime is not supported.